 Rezone: The petitioner proposes to rezone the property from the General Business District (B-3) to the Mixed-Use (M-U) District, which would facilitate the development of the site with both residential and commercial uses on the same property (see Attachment E - Proposed Zoning Map).
 The proposed zone change, if approved, would directly implement the policies and objectives of the Comprehensive Plan Update adopted in 2022, as analyzed previously.
-In addition, the land uses proposed comply with those allowed within the Mixed-Use District, City Code Section 5A-8-5-5.
+The proposed land uses comply with those allowed within the Mixed-Use District, City Code Section 5A-8-5-5.